Introduction to Puerto Rico Banking License

 - Tetra Consultants will assist you in opening the correspondent bank account through Fedwire wherein if approved, the US Federal Reserve Bank will act as your corresponding bank.

-Step 5: Applying for the operative banking license/Permit
+Step 5: Applying for the operative Puerto Rico banking license/permit

-- Once the above requirements are successfully adhered to and complied with, Tetra Consultants will apply for the operative license with the license application form duly filled and submit the legal documents prepared to the Puerto Rico Financial regulatory authority.
+- Once the above requirements are successfully adhered to and complied with, Tetra Consultants will apply for the operative Puerto Rico banking license with the license application form duly filled and submit the legal documents prepared to the Puerto Rico Financial regulatory authority.

 - If everything goes well and your entity gets through the audit of the above banking system and other internal procedures successfully, you will be issued the Peurto Rico banking license which will enumerate the type of services you are permitted to conduct under the name of your entity.